INTRODUCTION

 There were four thousand daily publications in Heliopolis before the appearance of the comet.
 All of them were located in a special quarter, in the western part of the city, next to the streets populated by the public women.

 The newspaper quarter was the busiest part of the global city.
-From ten o'clock in the morning, giant gramophones placed over the editorial office doors began to call out the news received from all over the world, and they were immediately refuted.
+From ten o'clock in the morning, giant gramophones placed over the editorial office doors began to call out the news received from all over the world, and were immediately refuted.

 Hundreds of other gramophones scolded the conservatives, the radicals, the republicans, the ministers, the parliamentary majorities and minorities, the joint-stock companies, the new religions, in a word, everything in the world.